ArshadChowdhury/e-commerce-demo-app/README.md

 # To run this project in local environment -

-First, clone the project and run the development server using:
+First, clone the project and run the development server using :

 ```
 npm run dev